-Florida is well known as one of the warmest states in the country, and for good reason.
-As winter approaches the rest of the United States, many northerners will begin to fly south for the winter, seeking warmer temperatures and an escape from the snow.
-But whether you’re a snowbird or a Florida local, you’ll start to notice lower temperatures as we get into the winter months.
-And while the southern part of the Sunshine State experiences a mild winter, the middle and northern areas routinely hit the 40s, 30s, and sometimes even the 20s!
-And as the air cools outside, you might find yourself turning the thermostat up.
-However, sometimes adjusting the temperature simply isn’t enough to keep warm.
+Florida is known for being one of the warmest states in the country.
+As winter approaches the rest of the United States, many northerners escape the snow and fly south for the winter.
+But whether you’re a snowbird or a Florida local, you’ll start to notice cold weather as we get deeper into the winter months.
+The southern part of the Sunshine State typically experiences a mild winter.
+The central and northern areas routinely experience temperature drops and can hit the 40s, 30s, and sometimes even the 20s!
+As the air cools outside, you might find yourself turning the thermostat up.
+However, sometimes adjusting the temperature isn’t enough to keep warm.
 What’s going on here?

 Reasons Your Home Cools Down in Florida Winter